Table of Contents

 More Least Favorite Essential Oils

-I was shocked to read that some fans disliked orange essential oil (yes 2 people said orange), 3 people said peppermint, 1 said cypress...I LOVE each of these oils and I use them everyday.
+I didn't anticipate some of my favorites on the worst-smelling essential oils list.
+I was shocked to read that some fans disliked orange essential oil (yes 2 people said orange), 3 people said peppermint, 1 said cypress...I LOVE each of these oils, and I use them every day.
 They also make a great essential oil combination too!

 Some responders wouldn't name names, others were new oil users and haven't found one they disliked yet.
 Katharine M from NY said "All essential oils deserve love!"